 - to monitor the efficiency of the company´s internal control, internal audit, if applicable, and risk management systems;

 - to review the description of the main features of the internal control and risk management systems pertaining to the financial reporting process, which is included in the company´s corporate governance statement; and

 - to monitor the statutory audit of the financial statements and consolidated financial statements.

 More detailed descriptions how the Audit Committee is fulfilling its monitoring role are defined in the Committee´s annual plan.
 The Audit Committee reports to the Board of Directors of the Company.

 Chief Executive Officer

-CEO is in charge of the day-to-day management of the Company in accordance with the instructions and orders given by the Board.
+CEO is in charge of the day-to-day management of the Company following the instructions and orders given by the Board.
 The CEO sets the ground for the internal control environment by providing leadership and direction to senior managers and reviewing the way they are controlling the business.
-The CEO is in charge of the risk management process of the Company and its continuous development, allocation of resources to the work, review of risk management policies as well as defining the principles of operation and overall process.
+The CEO is in charge of the risk management process of the Company and its continuous development, allocation of resources to the work, review of risk management policies as well as defining the principles of operation and the overall process.
 The CEO reports to the Board on risk management as part of the monthly reporting.
 The CEO and the Management Group, which operates under the CEO, are responsible for the management of risks endangering the fulfillment of objectives set for the Company.

 The members of the Management Group are responsible for internal control implementation in their responsibility areas.
 More specific internal control policies and procedures are established within the principles set by the Board and CEO.
-Additionally, the management of the subgroup and the Group Management are responsible for implementing risk management practices in planning cycle and daily operations, and ensure the adherence of:
+Additionally, the management of the subgroup and the Group Management are responsible for implementing risk management practices in the planning cycle and daily operations, and ensuring the adherence of:

 - internal policies; and

-in their designated responsibility areas.
+- ethical values in their designated responsibility areas.